QENSlibrary/QENSmodels/tools/README.rst

   .. code-block:: console

-     conda create --name mynewenv python numpy matplotlib jupyter
+     conda create --name mynewenv python numpy matplotlib jupyter conda activate mynewenv
+     conda install -c pyviz panel

+* to access the notebooks,
+  * activate your conda environment.
+For example, if the environment was created using the above commands, simply type `conda activate mynewenv` in a terminal.
-* to access the notebooks, open a terminal, move to the folder where the notebook you want to open is located, type ``jupyter notebook``\ , and click on the notebook you want to open.
+  * move to the folder where the notebook you want to open is located,
+  * type ``jupyter notebook``
+  * click on the notebook you want to open.